Erbzine.com Homepage

 .

-Screenwriter and graphic novelist Tom Simmons is a five-decade Edgar Rice Burroughs fan.
-"I read my first Burroughs novel -- Pirates of Venus -- at the age of 12 back in the 1960s, and I’ve been an avid devotee ever since.
-I always thought it would be great fun to adapt a Burroughs book to the screen or other format, so when the chance came to work with ERB, Inc. on their web comic strips series in mid-2014 I jumped at it.
-There was never going to be a question about my enthusiasm for the project," says the Colorado-based writer.
+Screenwriter/graphic novelist Tom Simmons is a six-decade Edgar Rice Burroughs fan.
+“I read my first Burroughs novel, Pirates of Venus, at the age of 12 back in the 1960s.
+I’ve been an avid devotee ever since.
+I’d always thought it would be great fun to adapt a Burroughs story to the screen or other format, so when the chance came to work with ERB, Inc. on their web comic strips series in mid-2014 I jumped at it.
+There was never going to be a question about my enthusiasm for the project,” says the Colorado-based writer.

-The ERB, Inc. gig resulted from Tom’s long-held love for the novels of Edgar Rice Burroughs and his screenwriting interest.
-"In 2013, I contacted Jim Sullos regarding the concept of writing a film script for an ERB novel -- it was Tarzan at the Earth's Core, as I recall.
+The ERB, Inc. gig resulted from Tom’s long-held love for the novels of Edgar Rice Burroughs as well as his screenwriting interest.
+“In 2013, I contacted Jim Sullos regarding the concept of writing a film script for an ERB novel - it was Tarzan at the Earth’s Core, as I recall.
 Although Jim politely informed me that the license was taken, we stayed in touch and eventually came up with my involvement with the online comic strips project.
-Things grew from there."
-Working with two artists and a letterer/colorist, Tom creates three of the current 19 online weekly strips which are adapted from Burroughs novels.
+Things grew from there.”

-A rather surprising aspect of this kind of storytelling is that Tom has never personally met any of his team members.
-"It would be nice one day -- but it isn't essential to the work.
-We live in different parts of the world.
-Jake Bilbao, who draws both TMM and TOOT, lives in the Philippines.
-Letterer/colorist/graphic artist Jamal Walton lives in North Carolina and Lovecraft Award-winning IAAB artist Mike Dubisch lives in Arizona.
-We use the internet to communicate and things mostly go well."
+A rather surprising aspect of this kind of storytelling was that Tom never personally met any of his team members.
+“It would have been nice, but it wasn’t essential to the work.
+We lived in different parts of the world.
+Jake Bilbao was from the Philippines, Jamal Walton lived in North Carolina, Lovecraft Award-winning artist Mike Dubisch lived in Mexico and Benito Gallego was from Spain.
+We used the internet to communicate, and it worked.”

-Tom was nominated in five screenwriting categories at the 2010 Action on Film Festival.
-He lives in Castle Rock, Colorado with his wife Kim and an aging French bulldog named Reggae.
+Simmons was nominated in five screenwriting categories at the 2010 Action on Film Festival.
+He lives in Castle Rock, Colorado with his spouse Kim; their three sons and grandson William all live nearby, along the Front Range of the Rocky Mountains.

 Click for full-size images